-The Audit Committee met five (5) times during the financial year ended 31 December 2013.
+The Audit Committee met five (5) times during the financial year ended 31 December 2014.
 The details of Audit Committee's meetings held and attended by the Committee during the financial year are as follows:-

+No. of Audit Committee Meetings

+Audit Committee Member Attended Held

+Chairman

+Yeh Sau Tou (Independent Non-Executive Director) 5 5

+Members

-Audit Committee Member No. of A Committee Attended Chairman Yeh Sau Tou (Independent Non-Executive Directo 5 Members Au Thin An @ Low Teen Ann (Independent Non-Executive Directo or) 5 5 Lee Kong Weng (Independent Non-Executive Directo or) 5 5
+Au Thin An @ Low Teen Ann (Independent Non-Executive Director) 5 5

+Lee Kong Weng (Independent Non-Executive Director) 5 5

-SUMMARY OF ACTIVITIES OF THE AUDIT COMMITTEE DURING THE FINANCIAL YEAR ENDED 31 DECEMBER 2013
+SUMMARY OF ACTIVITIES OF THE AUDIT COMMITTEE DURING THE FINANCIAL YEAR ENDED 31 DECEMBER 2014

-During the financial year ended 31 December 2013, the activities of the Audit Committee included the following:-
+During the financial year ended 31 December 2014, the activities of the Audit Committee included the following:-

-- Reviewed the unaudited quarterly financial results and announcements of the Company and the Group prior to submission to the Board of Directors for consideration and approval; - (b) Reviewed the audited financial statements for the financial year ended 31 December 2012; - (c) Reviewed the external auditors' reports for the financial year ended 31 December 2012 in relation to audit and accounting issues arising from the audit; - (d) Reviewed the assistance given by the employees to the external auditors in respect of the audit for the financial year ended 31 December 2012; - (e) Considered the nomination of external auditors for recommendation to the Board for reappointment and reviewed the audit fees; - (f) Reviewed the external auditors' audit plan and scope of audit for the financial year ended 31 December 2013;

-- (g) Reviewed and recommended the renaming of the Executive Committee to Executive and Risk Management Committee ("ERMC") and the revision to its Terms of Reference to provide clarity on its role and responsibility in respect of Risk Management; - (h) Reviewed the internal audit and risk management reports of the Group; - (i) Reviewed the disclosure statements on compliance of the Malaysian Code of Corporate Governance, Audit Committee Report and the Statement on Risk Management and Internal Control for the financial year ended 31 December 2012 and recommended their adoption to the Board; and - (j) met with the External Auditors twice during the financial year ended 31 December 2013 in the absence of the executive Board members.
+- (a) reviewed the unaudited quarterly financial results and announcements of the Company and the Group prior to submission to the Board of Directors for consideration and approval; - (b) reviewed the audited financial statements for the financial year ended 31 December 2013; - (c) reviewed the external auditors' reports for the financial year ended 31 December 2013 in relation to audit and accounting issues arising from the audit; - (d) reviewed the assistance given by the employees to the external auditors in respect of the audit for the financial year ended 31 December 2013; - (e) considered the nomination of external auditors for recommendation to the Board for re-appointment and reviewed the audit fees: - (f) reviewed the external auditors' audit plan and scope of audit for the financial year ended 31 December 2014; - (g) reviewed the Group Risk Management Framework and recommended its adoption to the Board; - (h) reviewed the internal audit and risk management reports of the Group; - (i) reviewed the disclosure statements on compliance of the Malaysian Code of Corporate Governance, Audit Committee Report and the Statement on Risk Management and Internal Control for the financial year ended 31 December 2013 and recommended their adoption to the Board; and - (j) met with the External Auditors twice during the financial year ended 31 December 2014 in the absence of the executive Board members.